Support for anxiety, health challenges, and major life transitions

 • BACP Registered Member- MBACP 414867

-• PGDip in Humanistic Counselling & Psychotherapy (Level 7) - Distinction (University of Brighton)
+• PGDip in Humanistic Counselling & Psychotherapy (Level 7, Masters level equivalent) - Distinction (University of Brighton)

 • MSc in Forensic Psychology (University of Leicester)